mrzimu/uproot-custom-example/README.md

 # Example of `uproot-custom` usage

 This project demonstrates how to use the `uproot-custom` package to customize branch data reading.
+You can use this project as a template to create your own downstream projects that leverage `uproot-custom` for reading custom ROOT data structures.

 ## Introduction